Is your CarPlay not working after recently updating your iPhone?

 Many are just put to sleep when you turn the car off.
 See if you can find any information in your vehicle’s manual about completely resetting the infotainment system.

-CarPlay issues with iOS 13 and Kenwood?
+CarPlay issues with iOS 13

 If you own a Kenwood CarPlay unit and just updated to iOS 13, Please do check Kenwood’s guidance around this issue via this latest tweet.